keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 But we have to keep in mind that, unit tests have limited scope and only tests individual unit or components, so it doesn't ensures the absence of bugs in the overall system.
 And also, maintaining a comprehensive suite of unit tests can require significant overhead in terms of development time and effort.

-### Integration Testing
+### What is Integration Testing?

-**Integration testing** is the process of testing the interface between two software units or modules.
+**Integration testing** is the next level of the software testing pyramid, and is the process of testing the interface between two software units or modules.
 It focuses on determining the correctness of the interface and is used to expose faults in the interaction between integrated units.
 Generally, once all the modules have been unit-tested, integration testing is performed.

-* Integration tests make up the middle layer of the pyramid.
+* Integration tests make up the middle layer of the software testing pyramid.

 * They are fewer in number compared to unit tests, but more complex and slower to execute.